jimhigson/oboe.js/writing/main/5_Implementation.md

 ![Ascent taken from some JSON](images/placeholder)

-To perform matching on JSONPath expressions, the path from the root of the document to the current node is required.
-For each Clarinet event the incremental content builder provides\
-a function which takes the current path and returns the path after the event.
+To perform matching on JSONPath expressions, the controller requires the path from the root of the document to the current node is required, this is provided in the NODE_FOUND and PATH_FOUND events emited from the incremental content builder.
+For each Clarinet event this builder provides a corresponding function which takes the current path and returns the path after the event has been applied.
 For example, the `objectopen` and `arrayopen` events add new items to the path, whereas `closeobject` and `closearray` remove them.
+Over the course of the parse of the whole JSON file the path in this way will visit every node, allowing each to be tested against the registered JSONPath expressions.
+Internally, the builder's event handlers are created from the combination of a smaller number of more basic reusable handlers; Oboe is largely indiscriminate regarding the type of nodes found in the JSON whereas Clarinet's events often differ only in the type of node that was encountered.
+This reuse of smaller instructions to build up larger ones is slightly reminiscent of the use of composed micro-instructions in CISC CPU design to implement the chip's higher-level instructions.
+Consider the `value`
-Internally, the event handlers are created from the combination of a smaller number of more basic handlers since Oboe is largely indiscriminate regarding the type of nodes found in the JSON.
-Clarinet emits the `value` event when it encounters a String or Number.
-Because primitive nodes are always leaves these are internally handled as a node which instantaneously starts and ends, expressed programmatically as the functional composition of the `nodeFound` and `curNodeFinished` handlers.
+event which is fired when Clarinet encounters a String or Number, because primitive nodes are always leaves the internal handling is as a node which instantaneously starts and ends, expressed programmatically as the functional composition of the `nodeFound` and `curNodeFinished` handlers.

 Although paths are normally represented starting